The first step to treating chronic pain

 These steps are the Well-habits system for whole-person health and lasting habits.
 It is based on a blend of movement and motivation science to transform your goals into lasting habits.

-- E: Know how much is Enough.
+E: Know how much is Enough.
 Satisfy your brain’s need for a concrete path and stay out of the ‘land of never enough’.
 First make sure you have restored muscle memory for moving the way you are designed.
 If moving is straining, its time to go back to these basics of exercise science.
 Know the general guidelines for the ranges of how much is enough, based on solid scientific evidence.
-The FREE Be Well Now app shows you how in a simple step-by-step format.